sirinehaddouche/streamlit-heroku-example/README.md

 ## Setup

-Use >= python3.7, after cloning this repository, run this command for setup.
+Use >= python3.7, after cloning this repository, run this command.

 `pip install -r requirements.txt`